Los Angeles Law Enforcement Defense Attorneys

 Whatever the circumstances of your situation, if you have been accused of any type of misconduct, you could be facing serious consequences that may include suspension, termination, or even civil or criminal prosecution.

-Our criminal defense attorneys at Werksman Jackson & Quinn LLP will aggressively defend you to protect your career, your reputation, and your freedom.
+Our law enforcement defense lawyers at Werksman Jackson & Quinn LLP will aggressively defend you to protect your career, your reputation, and your freedom.
 Call (213) 688-0460 to learn more today.

 Whether you are on or off duty, everything a police officer does is subject to intense scrutiny.
 And your actions in public are likely to be recorded by cell phone cameras.
 Your actions may be misinterpreted and taken out of context by people who are trying to make a name for themselves.